British Legions

-The British Legion (Legión británica) or British Legions were foreign volunteer units that fought under Simón Bolívar against Spain for the independence of Colombia, Venezuela, Ecuador and José de San Martín for the independence of Peru in the Spanish American wars of independence.
+The British Legion (Legión británica) or British Legions were foreign volunteer units which fought under Simón Bolívar against Spain for the independence of Colombia, Venezuela, and Ecuador, and under José de San Martín for the independence of Peru, in the Spanish American wars of independence.
 Venezuelans generally called them the Albion Legion.
 They were composed of over seven thousand volunteers, mainly Napoleonic War veterans from Great Britain and Ireland, as well as some German veterans and some locals recruited after arriving in South America.
 Volunteers in the British Legion were motivated by a combination of both genuine political conviction and mercenary motives.

 Their greatest achievements were at the Boyacá (1819), Carabobo (1821), Pichincha (1822) and Battle of Ayacucho (1824) which secured independence for Colombia, Venezuela, Ecuador and Peru from Spanish rule respectively.

 Background

 At the end of the Napoleonic Wars the British Empire no longer required a large standing army.
 In April 1817, The Times calculated that there were 500,000 ex-soldiers in a British population of 25 million.
 After a quarter-century of Continental wars—both the wars against Revolutionary France and the Napoleonic Wars—these men had no other employment history or trade and, therefore, often found themselves in poverty.

 South America's wars of independence from Spain provided many of them with an opportunity to continue their military careers and escape from the prospect of inactivity and poverty at home.
 Many Britons were still concerned by the threat that Spain, as a restored world power, potentially posed to Britain.
 Despite Spain and Britain having been allies in the Peninsular War just a few years before, many Britons' image of the Spanish in the Americas was influenced by the now-disputed Black Legend.

 The motivations of volunteers for the British Legions varied.
 Volunteers were also motivated by the liberal propaganda of Simon Bolívar's supporters that portrayed the war as bringing freedom and rights to people under Spanish tyranny.
 For these reasons, particularly the former, the recruiting of British volunteers received tacit government support, even if in principle the British Crown discontinued its support to the insurgents after the Congress of Vienna in 1814.
 Mercenary interests also played a large part in motivating potential recruits, who were often unemployed, and perceived South America as a place where they would be able to continue to earn a living.
+About 7,000 British men had volunteered and only about one third of these men had previous military experience.
+The others were restless, idealistic young men who were too young to participate in the Napoleonic wars and saw joining as a "culture of adventure."